Lechatroger/microbit_BLE_services_nodes/README.md

 ## 3.3.
 Raspberry PI

-Once you have all prerequisites done for the Raspberry, you should be able to load the Node-RED functions.
+Once you have all prerequisites done for the Raspberry, you should be able to load the Node-RED nodes.

 ### 3.3.1.
 Find IDs

 >To do:
 >- Add a 'function' node to your flow in Node-RED and open the function
->- 'Open library' -> Upload 'Find_IDs'
+>- 'Open library...' -> Microbit_nodes -> Upload **Find_IDs**
 >- You can rename the function as Find IDs

-Find_IDs is a function that discovers all Microbits.
+Find_IDs is a node that discovers all Microbits.
 It returns in the Node-RED terminal the IDs and the addresses of each of them.
 It also returns the addresses and IDs in the payload of its output.
-The figure below shows how the Find_IDs function can be used.
+The figure below shows how the Find_IDs node is used.

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/FindIDs2.png)